societies/Societies-Seed/CommunityServiceBundle/readme.txt

-Communication Framework implemetation using XMPP XC as a Virgo bundle.
+To use:
+	Build using Maven (mvn package)
+	Copy the resulting jar to the Virgo pickup directory